apache/paimon/docs/content/engines/flink.md

 # Flink

-This documentation is a guide for using Table Store in Flink.
+This documentation is a guide for using Paimon in Flink.

-## Preparing Table Store Jar File
+## Preparing Paimon Jar File

-Table Store currently supports Flink 1.16, 1.15 and 1.14.
+Paimon currently supports Flink 1.16, 1.15 and 1.14.
 We recommend the latest Flink version for a better experience.

 {{< stable >}}